-Pink and purple
+Pastel pink and purple

-A very feminine combo, soft pink, and purple make for great logos in the baby industry.
+A very feminine combo, soft pastel pink, and purple make for great logos in the baby industry.
 This is a great color palette for beauty businesses as well!

 Match made in heaven

 Pink and turquoise are an unbeatable logo color combination.
 Seriously, pick any tone of those two colors and they’ll work.
-We love the gold Sweet Jesus Ice Cream logo paired on top of light blue packaging with pink accents.
-This pastel brand screams fun in the sun!
+We love the gold Sweet Jesus Ice Cream logo paired on top of light pastel blue packaging with pink accents.
+This brand screams fun in the sun!

 Blue generates feelings of calm, loyalty, and trust in a brand.
-Soft blue paired with white or mint-green makes for a very elegant logo.
+Soft pastel blue paired with white or mint-green makes for a very elegant logo.
 We love this logo by Something Borrowed Blooms, an ecommerce bouquet rental shop.
 Their monogram logo is classy and chic.

 Warm pastel colors pair well together.
 If you’re trying to think of the right colors for your logo, you can draw inspiration from a single object—like a peach—and go from there!

-Here we have Creemore Springs, a historic Canadian brewery use a soft pastel cream, and a sky blue to create a calming vintage logo.
+Here we have Creemore Springs, a historic Canadian brewery that uses a soft pastel cream, and a sky blue to create a calming vintage logo.
 A video producer logo follows using a grey color palette with a pop of soft turquoise to give the logo some personality.

 If you’re eager to get your perfect logo, hop into our logo maker, and design one yourself!
 It takes less than 10 minutes.